mrpmorris/Fluxor/Tutorials/02-Blazor/02B-EffectsTutorial/README.md

 1. An `[EffectMethod]` can be declared either as static or instance.
 2. If declared as an instance method, then an instance of the owning class will be created.
+3. Instance methods' dependencies will be injected.
-3. Any dependencies that class requires will be injected, this means that multiple `[EffectMethod]`s can share property values (i.e. a CancellationToken).
+4. Only once instance of each owning class will be created, this means that multiple `[EffectMethod]`s can share property values (i.e. a CancellationToken).

-I recommend you use approach 1 when you do not need to access values in the action object, otherwise use approach 2.
-Approach 3 is not recommended due to the amount of code involved.
+I recommend you use approach 1 (static methods) when you do not need to access values in the action object, otherwise use approach 2 (instance methods).
+Approach 3 (`Effect<T>` descendant) is not recommended due to the amount of code involved.

 #### Reducing the `Effect` result into state

-- Create a new class `FetchDataResultAction`, which will hold the results of the call to the server so they can be "reduced" into our application state.
+- In the `Store` folder, create a new class `FetchDataResultAction`, which will hold the results of the call to the server so they can be "reduced" into our application state.

 ```c#
 public class FetchDataResultAction